 The town’s mines were part of the Northern Coal Field and were generally safer and paid better than other mines in the area.
 Starting in 1890, the Acme Mine actually operated directly under the town.
 Louisville peaked at around 30 operating mines going into the 1900s, and then that number declined as coal usage decreased.
 By 1952, all of the local mines were closed for good.

 Today, Louisville remains a quiet oasis for middle-class workers and families.
 It maintains the cultural richness that comes with being established for so long.
 New job opportunities are continuously popping up, drawing in new residents each year.

-Sweet Cow – It’s a local ice cream parlor situated in downtown with widespread Colorado popularity.
-Sweet Cow features a fantastic patio for enjoy a slow Colorado evening on the front range.
-Stop by for a bowl, cone, or maybe a milk shake.
+Sweet Cow – A local ice cream parlor situated downtown with widespread Colorado popularity.
+Sweet Cow features a fantastic patio for enjoying a slow evening on the front range.
+Stop by for a bowl, cone, or maybe a milkshake.
 The myriad of flavors are made fresh daily.
 Sweet Cow shops include: